GSW Legislative Goals 2023-2024

 Our primary focus is to improve and protect existing survivor benefits and to eliminate benefit inequities.
-The Government Relations Committee proposes the following legislative priorities for the coming year.
+The goals as voted at the 2023 78th National Convention by the general membership are as follows.

-Networking: We are fortunate to continue working with The Military Coalition (TMC) and Military Officers Association of America (MOAA) as well as representatives of the Department of Defense and the Department of Veterans Affairs.
-Congressional representatives, their staff and the committee staff continue to be important in our efforts.
-These relationships enable us to better represent Gold Star Wives of America, Inc. in efforts to serve our membership effectively.
+We are fortunate to continue working as members of The Military Coalition (TMC), as well as working with representatives of the Department of Defense and the Department of Veterans Affairs.
+Congressional representatives, their staff, and committees continue to be important in our efforts.
+These relationships enable us to better represent Gold Star Wives of America, Inc. in efforts that serve our membership effectively.

 GSW is also an active member of the Coalition Toxic Exposure of American Military (TEAM).
 While we have had great successes in the area of toxic exposure, there is much left to be done.